adityaSR-uwc/fabric/graph_prompts/diet_and_nutrition.md

    - 2021-04-05 - Food - Diet - Carol started a high-protein diet on 2021-04-05 - High-protein, Diet
    - 2020-11-18 - Food - Green Diet - Dan was advised to increase his intake of leafy greens.
 This happened on 2020-11-18. - Green, Diet

+# Exlcusion List
+1. Give the output for only Event Types: "Food" or "Nutirents"

 <|eot_id|><|start_header_id|>user<|end_header_id|>